Deepakpd811/Bridgelabz_deepak_2110990413/readme.md

 git push -u origin <branchname> Push a specific branch to remote.

-git pull Fetch and merge changes from the remote branch.
+git pull =  Fetch + merge    changes from the remote branch.